bsoelch/ConcatLang/Readme.md

 - `cast` typecast `val type cast` casts `val` to type `type` and pushes the result
 - `list`  wraps a type in the corresponding list-type
-- `unwrap` unwraps iterator and list types
+- `content` unwraps list and stream types
 - `{}` creates a new list (syntax:
 `<elements> <type> <count> {}`)
 - `>>:` `:<<` add a new element at the start/end of a list